The Earth and the Sun share something pretty weird in common:

 Millions.

-The sun, a ball of hydrogen and helium that is constantly fusing those elements together, creating the heat that basically keeps us alive here on Earth.
-Our solar star is also a hotbed of magnetic activity that periodically vents out rivers of charged particles which, if Earth gets in the way, cause auroras in the high atmosphere and can even short out satellites
+The sun, a ball of hydrogen and helium that is constantly fusing those elements together, creates the heat that basically keeps us alive here on Earth.
+Our solar star is also a hotbed of magnetic activity that periodically vents out rivers of charged particles which, if Earth gets in the way, cause auroras in the high atmosphere and can even short out satellites.

 How does solar rain form?

-At the above-mentioned loop’s foot points, the plasma is superheated to over million °C, then, it expands up the loop and gathers at its peak away from the original heat source.
+At the above-mentioned loop’s footpoints, the plasma is superheated to over a million °C, then, it expands up the loop and gathers at its peak away from the original heat source.

 As the plasma cools off, it condenses and gravity pulls it down the loop’s legs as coronal rain.